 Kaimahi Whare Pūtea

-Bank workers receive deposits and pay out money, keep records of transactions, issue receipts, and advise customers on bank services.
+Bank workers receive deposits and pay out money, keep records of transactions, issue receipts, and advise customers on banking services and products.

-Pay for bank workers varies depending on the type of work they do.
+Pay for bank workers varies depending on experience and the type of work they do.

 What you will do